holaphil/amazing-maple-e08ae/src/pages/startups.md

 ---
 title: Startups
-subtitle: >-
-  A list of brand and startups I had a hand in helping to build, launch and grow over the years.
+subtitle: "The following is a\_ list of brand and startups I had a hand in helping to build, launch and grow over the years."
 image_alt: lorem-ipsum
 seo:
   title: ''